AlexOei/playlist-converter-server/README.md

 Known bugs: On occasion, Spotify and Apple Music do not use the same ISRC code for a song, which prevents said song from being converted, which causes a duplicate of another song to be added.
 Planning a fix using album and song names in those cases.

 QoL changes: If the transfer of ALL songs fails, a playlist is still created.
-Working on a change that will delete the playlist and alert the user of the failure.
+Working on a change that will delete the playlist.
 Most likely would occur with service exclusive songs.

 V1.0
   -Initial Release